EZASP - Facilitating the Usage of ASP

 \subsection{EZASP Dependencies and Configuration File}

-EZASP is built using JavaScript and depends on two other VS Code extensions: the \textit{Answer Set Programming Language Support} extension,\footnote{https://github.com/CaptainUnbrauchbar/ASP-Language-Support} which is responsible for integrating the clingo solver into the Visual Studio Code environment that is then used to compute the answer sets of ASP programs, and the \textit{Answer Set Programming syntax highlighter} extension,\footnote{https://github.com/ArnaudBelcour/asp-syntax-highlight} which provides complementary syntax highlighting for ASP programs inside Visual Studio Code.
-Both of these extensions are automatically installed when installing EZASP, ensuring all users have access to the necessary tools to make EZASP fully functional.
+EZASP is built using JavaScript and includes two other VS Code extensions: the \textit{Answer Set Programming Language Support} extension,\footnote{https://github.com/CaptainUnbrauchbar/ASP-Language-Support} which is responsible for integrating the clingo solver into the Visual Studio Code environment that is then used to compute the answer sets of ASP programs, and the \textit{Answer Set Programming syntax highlighter} extension,\footnote{https://github.com/ArnaudBelcour/asp-syntax-highlight} which provides complementary syntax highlighting for ASP programs inside Visual Studio Code.
+Both of these extensions are automatically installed when installing EZASP, ensuring all users have access to the available convenient tools within VS Code when installing EZASP.

 Furthermore, the \textit{Answer Set Programming Language Support} extension provides a configuration file that allows users to customize the behavior of the extension, such as startup arguments, configuring multiple file programs, defining solving limits and more.
 EZASP also leverages this configuration file to allow users to enable or disable any of its features, giving them the flexibility to customize their development experience according to their preferences and needs.
 To create and utilize this file, EZASP provides a VS Code command that generates a default configuration file in the current directory, which users can then edit to affect any ASP programs that share the same directory.